Renewell Mineral Drops

 The least expensive of all electrolytes and most common one found in the modern diet.
 Sodium is essential for thirst response, heat tolerance, muscle contraction, nerve conduction, water balance and pH balance.

 The most abundant negatively charged electrolyte in the body is essential for oxygen exchange, digestion, water balance and pH balance.

-The Renewell Drops range of 100% natural, ionically charged electrolyte products are derived from the evaporation of the mineral-rich water of the Great Salt Lake in Utah with nothing else added.
-Renewell Drops contain all four of the key electrolytes (magnesium, potassium, chloride and sodium) in an ionically charged form together with other beneficial, naturally occurring, trace and ultra trace elements.
+The Renewell Drops range of 100% natural, ionically charged electrolyte minerals are derived from the evaporation of the mineral-rich water of the Great Salt Lake in Utah with nothing else added.
+Renewell Drops contain all four of the key electrolytes (magnesium, potassium, chloride and sodium) in an ionically charged form together with 77 other beneficial, naturally occurring, trace and ultra trace elements.